Zauzanov/skyfall-alert/README.md

 ## Planned Improvements

+* 24/7 monitoring using VPS/cloud server — to run it on an always-on server;
+* CI/CD + DevSecOps;
 * Reduce false positives with confidence scoring
 * Ignore historical articles on first run
 * Telegram commands (`/latest`, `/stats`)